Jamondixon/ruby-cli-practice-introduction/README.md

 skill that will assist you no matter what programming language you are working in.

-This sections contains additional lessons reviewing the CLI and related concepts, including:
+This section contains additional lessons reviewing the CLI and related concepts, including:

 * Basic commands and interaction